Updated on November 21st, 2022

 The Service Department

 Rimowa is known for its excellent service.
 I experienced this many times myself.
 Even suitcases older than ten years have been repaired free of charge by Rimowa.
 It was really interesting to get a behind the scenes at the service department.
-You can send you suitcase to Rimowa for repair or you can bring it to the headquarters in Cologne and they will fix it for you on the spot.
-You can sit and have a cup of coffee while they repair the suitcase.
+You can send your suitcase to Rimowa for repair or you can bring it to the headquarters in Cologne and they will fix it for you on the spot where you can sit and have a cup of coffee while they repair the suitcase.
 What is even more impressive is that they have spare parts for models that are out of production for decades.

 At the service department each visitor received a tag with it’s initials engraved on it.
 The tour ended in the canteen with some drinks and snacks.
-The canteen was decorated with vintage Rimowa luggage and some promotional videos were displayed on large screens.
+It was decorated with vintage Rimowa luggage and some promotional videos were displayed on large screens.

 The visit to Rimowa gave us a lot of new interesting insights.
 I was really impressed by the way the factory was organized.
 Everything was really well organized as you would expect from a company which produces such high end products.
 The service department was even better than I thought they were.
 They were very knowledgeable on each and every model.